tekknolagi/tekknolagi.github.com/_posts/2023-11-27-simple-python-repl.md

 To integrate our own interpreter or compiler, we subclass `InteractiveConsole` and override the `runsource` method.
-We are just printing whatever input we receive, but you could wire it up to your lexer/parser/... at this junction:
+We are just printing whatever input we receive, but you could wire it up to your lexer/parser/... at this point:

 ```python
 import code